Other names for this kind of event include Twmpath, Barn-dance, Country dance and also sometimes e-Ceilidh.

 With a Ceilidh the emphasis is on having fun, not on getting it right or ‘historically correct’.

-There is also a full bar service in the social club.
+In the CMC Sports and Social Club there is a full bar service in the social club.

 Dress – usually pretty informal though you are very welcome to dress to impress.
 Just remember that you will be moving about !
 Flat shoes and trainers are popular.